 We think of Teasers as “tests teachers want to teach to” because preparing students to do well on a Teaser requires helping them to (a) build a thorough understanding of targeted skills and concepts, (b) develop learning and reasoning skills, and (c) practice written communication skills.

 Each Teaser is calibrated to a developmental scale known as the Lectical® scale, which is modeled on Dr. Kurt Fischer's dynamic skill scale.
-The scale measures levels of hierarchical complexity inherent in the structure of concepts.
+This scale represents levels of hierarchical complexity.
 Fischer's work integrates over 100 years of research in developmental psychology.

 To calibrate a Teaser to the Lectical® scale, we first study how students learn the concepts and skills targeted by the particular Teaser.
 The research process provides unprecedented insights into the various learning pathways through which students master particular skills and concepts.
 These important insights are then used to populate reports and design learning resources.